binaryage/dirac/readme.md

 Chrome/Blink developers have been pretty open for adding extensibility points to their DevTools platform.
 Traditionally one has been able to implement a Chrome extension which could register additional panels in Chrome DevTools.
 Actually Suprematic have implemented their [ClojureScript REPL extension](http://blog.suprematic.net/2014/02/chrome-devtools-repl-for-clojurescript_26.html) this way back in 2014.
-Also more recently [React Developer Tools](https://github.com/facebook/react-devtools) use this approach.
+Also more recently [React Developer Tools](https://github.com/facebook/react-devtools) used this approach.

 The problem with extra panels is that that they don't integrate well with existing panels.
 They are separate "apps" injected into DevTools UI.
 For example for best user experience the ClojureScript REPL should be very closely integrated with